-The publication of "Original Article", "Short Communication" and "Review" in Food Safety does not mean that the FSCJ condones, endorses, approves, or recommends the use of any products, services, materials, methodology, or policies stated therein.
+The publication of "Original Article", "Short Communication", "Review", and "Reports" including Survey Reports, "Letter to Editor" in Food Safety does not mean that the FSCJ condones, endorses, approves, or recommends the use of any products, services, materials, methodology, or policies stated therein.
 Conclusions and opinions in these articles are those of the individual authors only and do not reflect the policies or view of the FSCJ.